An Ideal Husband: International

-The play was seen in the US in March 1895, running on Broadway for 40 performances.
-It was revived on Broadway in 1918 with a cast including Norman Trevor and Beatrice Beckley as the Chilterns, Julian L'Estrange as Lord Goring and Constance Collier as Mrs Cheveley.
-The next (and at 2021 the most recent) Broadway presentation was Peter Hall's production, seen at the Ethel Barrymore Theatre in 1996–97, featuring its original West End lead players, except for the Lady Chiltern, now played by Penny Downie.An Ideal Husband was produced in Australia in April 1895 by the Brough-Boucicault company; they gave the play its New Zealand premiere later in the same year.
+The play was seen in the US in March 1895, running at the Lyceum Theatre on Broadway for 40 performances.
+It was revived on Broadway at the Comedy Theatre in 1918 with a cast including Norman Trevor and Beatrice Beckley as the Chilterns, Julian L'Estrange as Lord Goring and Constance Collier as Mrs Cheveley.
+The next (and at 2021 the most recent) Broadway presentation was Peter Hall's production, seen at the Ethel Barrymore Theatre in 1996–97, featuring its original West End lead players, except for the Lady Chiltern, now played by Penny Downie.

+An Ideal Husband was produced in Australia in April 1895 by the Brough-Boucicault company; they gave the play its New Zealand premiere later in the same year.
 The Irish premiere was in Dublin in 1896, given (with no mention of the author's name) by a touring company managed by Hawtrey, at the Gaiety Theatre.
 The cast included Alma Stanley as Mrs Cheveley and Cosmo Stuart, promoted from his small role in the London production, as Lord Goring.

 A French translation was given in Geneva in 1944.
 The first performance in France recorded by Les Archives du spectacle was in 1955; the site records seven French productions between then and 2016.

 Settings

-Rex Whistler designs for the 1943-44 London revival:
+Rex Whistler designs for the 1943–44 London revival: